Shin-Aska/DosboxStagingReplacerForGOGGalaxy-UI/README.md

 ## 🧩 Features

--   Simple, intuitive GUI for Browse and selecting your GOG Galaxy games.
+-   Simple, intuitive GUI for browsing and selecting your GOG Galaxy games.
 -   Filter games to show only DOS-based titles.
 -   Easily configure and execute the replacer tool with just a few clicks.
 -   A classic, retro-themed background to get you in the mood for some DOS gaming.